victor-cleber/java-development-bootcamp/README.md

 - **OOP** is faster and easier to execute
 - **OOP** provides a clear structure for the programs
-- **OOP** helps to keep the Java code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug
+- **OOP** helps to keep code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug
 - **OOP** makes it possible to create full reusable applications with less code and shorter development time

 Tip: The "Don't Repeat Yourself" (DRY) principle is about reducing the repetition of code.
 You should extract out the codes that are common for the application, and place them at a single place and reuse them instead of repeating it.

 ## Four Principles of OOP